 Public transportation in the Lake Geneva area is excellent with a major international airport (GVA), boats, trains, and buses.
 Driving is pleasant too.

 Getting around in the Lake Geneva region is very easy with excellent public transportation on the northern side of the lake where many towns have train stations or bus services.
 Pleasure cruises and passenger ferry boats ply many routes on Lake Geneva.
 Geneva International Airport (GVA) is conveniently located and offers flights to many parts of the world.
 Driving is a great option too although parking is problematic in Geneva and Lausanne.
+Train tickets are available online from Trainline or SBB.

 Pleasure & Ferry Boats on Lake Geneva